 With the approval of the Dean of Medicine, medical students may be excused from attending classes to participate in research activities under faculty supervision for a designated period of up to two years.
 Such students are authorized to use Brown University educational resources (e.g., the libraries), but are not permitted to register for any courses.

-The fee for this status is $100 per term.
+Please check with the Med School or under "Tuition and Fee" regarding the current fee.
 (Such students may retain their Brown ID card and have it validated upon payment of the fee.)
 Students on Medical Student Fellow status are certified as full-time students based on academic plans approved by the Director of Medical Student Affairs.
 Contact the Director of Medical Student Affairs for further information, Box G-A222, (401) 863-2441.

 Wayland Arch, 27 Brown Street Box 1864

 All undergraduate students are required to live in University residence halls for a minimum of six terms and until they receive permission from the Office of Residential Life.
 Undergraduates, who study abroad for a term or a year in a Brown-approved study program for which academic credit is received, will be given on-campus residency credit equal to the number of terms of tuition credit awarded.
 Undergraduates who take a leave of absence for any reason other than a Brown-approved study program will not receive on-campus credit.

 The University guarantees housing for all undergraduates.
 In addition, Brown limits the number of students who receive permission to live off-campus.
 The following is the University policy pertaining to on-campus and off-campus residency.
 Transfer students may apply for permission to live off-campus only when they have achieved seventh term standing.

 The University reserves the right to deny an application for off-campus permission to a student who has a record of a violation of the student disciplinary code or other University rules and regulations.

 OFFICE OF INTERNATIONAL PROGRAMS